Kunjai10/ICT-171-assignment-2/assignment 2.md

   - Allow port **22 (SSH)** and **80 (HTTP)**

 ### 2. Key Pair
-- Create a new key pair named `webserver-key.pem`
+- Create a new key pair with suitable name
 - Keep this file safe

 ---